 A series of chance incidents diverted Bruce Comstock from a career teaching economics into a life of ballooning.
 Not content just to enjoy flying with friends, over the following 35 years he won championships, guided the early development of the sport, resurrected Ballooning magazine, set world records, built a major balloon manufacturing company, created the autopilot that made possible the only nonstop solo balloon flights around the world, and made many remarkable balloon flights.

 The print book is signed by the author and is available here.
-If you wish to have the book shipped to an address outside the U.S. be sure to order the third option.
+Shipment to addresses outside the U.S. is not available.
+Those outside the U.S. should consider ordering the Kindle or Audible version.
 If you wish a special inscription in your book, use the CONTACT page to send your request to the author at the time you place your order.

 A look at the life of America’s greatest balloonist and the indelible mark he made on the sport and science of ballooning.